lepouya/progressive-mine-sweep/README.md

 - Go through all the colors used and make a map under :root
 - Figure out how to make a component glow or be highlighted for tutorials
 - Add names and ids to important components
-- buttons for next and prev
+- Buttons for next and prev
+- Tutorial step completion rewards?